syd-kiwi/armor-benchmark-2025/README.md

 ## Overview

-The objective is to evaluate how effectively LLMs can interpret and respond to complex military scenarios by simulating decision-making processes that align with established doctrines and policies.([llm-strategist.github.io][1])
+Objective: Evaluate how effectively LLMs can interpret and respond to complex military scenarios by simulating decision-making processes that align with established doctrines and policies.([llm-strategist.github.io][1])

+Approach: Utilize doctrine-grounded prompts to simulate real-world military decision-making situations.

+Evaluation: Analyze LLM responses for consistency, accuracy, and alignment with established military guidelines.

 ## Repository Structure

-* llm_results/: Directory housing the results of LLM evaluations.
+* `llm_results/`: Directory housing the results of LLM evaluations.
-* foundation_prompts/: Collection of prompts based on military doctrines used to test LLM responses.
+* `foundation_prompts/`: Collection of prompts based on military doctrines used to test LLM responses.

 ## Getting Started

 ### Prerequisites
 * Python 3.8 or higher
 * Jupyter Notebook
-* Required Python packages (as specified in the notebook)

 ### Installation